- 1 Function of Cartilage

 Clinical Relevance – Osteoarthritis

 Osteoarthritis is characterised by the progressive loss of articular cartilage and remodelling of the underlying bone.
-Osteoarthritis affects the small joints of the hands and feet, the hip joint and knee joint.
+Osteoarthritis affects the hip joint, small joints of the hands and feet and the knee joint.

 Patients often present with pain and stiffness in these joints.
 Risk factors include advancing age, obesity, female gender and manual labour occupations.